 provides this function efficiently.
-The relationals also allow for Ada range checking in a single instruction.
+Assuming the PCW indicates that relational should be OR'd, Ada range checking can be accomplished in a single instruction.
 The instruction:

 checks to see if the value in register 8 is in the range [1..12], since the result of the two relationals is OR'd together.